What are you doing to facilitate the safety of your guests and staff during the COVID-19 pandemic?

 Do you have a concession stand selling food and drinks?

-Prepackaged beverages and snacks are available at our gift shop.
-We are also located right next door to Bojangels and there is a Weigels just down the street.
+We host a concession stand with hotdogs, popcorn, drinks, and other treats.
+We are located next door to Bojangels and there is Aubreys and Wild Wing Cafe just down the road for sit down dining.
 We may have food trucks on some nights.

 What happens if I hit or grab an actor, take a prop, damage a scene, bring a weapon in, or come through the attraction intoxicated?

 You will be having a very intimate conversation with the police officer on site.